aleert/curses_games/README.md

 Your helpers will be:

- * `engine.decorators.delay_animation_frame_in_coros(delay)`,
+ * `engine.utils.delay(delay_seconds)`,
-that will allow you to specify delay in second for every `await asyncio.sleep(0)` call in you animation (and you cant specify other timeout than 0 for `asyncio.sleep` because, well, no asyncio compatible event loop is used).
+that will allow you to specify delay in seconds inside your animations.

-* `engine.register_animation` to register you animations in game.

-* `engine.register_animation` to register you frames in frame collections.

 * `engine.utils.draw_frames` to draw miltiline string with curses